Aveglia/vAMPirus/helpmeoutsome.md

         --ProtCountsLength              Minimum alignment length for hit to count

+        --ProtCountsBit                 Minimum bitscore for hit to be counted

 ### Taxonomy assignment parameters

         --dbname                       Specify name of database to use for analysis

         --dbdir                        Path to Directory where database is being stored

-        --refseq                       Toggle use of RefSeq header format for Taxonomy assignment; default is Reverence Viral DataBase (RVDB)
+        --refseq                       Set "--refseq T" to toggle use of RefSeq header format; default is "F" to use Reverence Viral DataBase (RVDB) header

-        --Bitscore                     Set minimum bitscore for Diamond command
+        --bitscore                     Set minimum bitscore to allow for best hit in taxonomy assignment

+        --minID                        Set minimum percent amino acid similarity for best hit to be counted in taxonomy assignment

+        --minaln                       Set minimum amino acid alignment length for best hit to be counted in taxonomy assignment

 ### Phylogeny analysis parameters

+Setting customs options for IQ-TREE (Example: "-option1 A -option2 B -option3 C -option4 D") - might be easier to set in the vampirus.config file at lines 108/109

+        --iqCustomnt                   Use option to set custom options to use in all IQTREE analyses with nuceoltide sequences

+        --iqCustomaa                   Use option to set custom options to use in all IQTREE analyses with amino acid sequences

+These options below you can set at the command, for example, to set to use model from ModelTest-NG with parametric bootstrapping --ModelTnt --ModelTaa --parametric

-        --ModelTnt                     Signals for vAMPirus to use nucleotide substitution model produced by ModelTest-NG
+        --ModelTnt=false               Signal for IQ-TREE to use model determined by ModelTest-NG for all IQTREE analyses with nuceoltide sequences (Default is IQ-TREE will do automatic model testing with ModelFinder Plus)

-        --ModelTaa                     Signals for vAMPirus to use amino acid substitution model produced by ModelTest-NG
+        --ModelTaa=false               Signal for IQ-TREE to use model determined by ModelTest-NG for all IQTREE analyses with amino acid sequences

-        --parametric                   Set to have IQ-TREE to perform parametric bootstrapping during tree making
+        --parametric                   Set to use parametric bootstrapping in IQTREE analyses

-        --nonparametric                Set to have IQ-TREE to perform non-parametric bootstrapping during tree making
+        --nonparametric                Set to use parametric bootstrapping in IQTREE analyses

         --boots                        Number of bootstraps (recommended 1000 for parametric and 100 for non-parametric)

+### Statistics options

+        --stats                        Set "--stats run" to signal statstical tests to be performed and included in the final report

+        --minimumCounts                Minimum number of hit counts for a sample to have to be included in the downstream statistical analyses and report generation

+        --trymax                       Maximum number of iterations performed by metaMDS

 # Usage examples